Breaking with Tradition: From Conventional to Co-working

 Driven by client confidentiality requirements and old-school internal hierarchies, “Law firms typically choose traditional office spaces,” says Mark Teng, Executive Director of That.Legal LLC.

 For That.Legal, the impetus to make the change to a luxury shared workspace came as the effects of the pandemic on how they worked began to take shape.
-“Circuit breaker changed the way we work,” says Teng.
+“The pandemic changed the way we work,” says Teng.

 That.Legal specialises in intellectual property law – not only as a protective measure, but also as a way of helping organisations optimise their intangible assets for commercial gain.

-Like every other business in Singapore, they were obliged to work remotely.
+Like a lot of businesses in Asia, they were obliged to work remotely.
 “The laws didn’t allow us to be at work at all for about 2.5 months,” says Teng.

 Luckily, That.Legal is tech-savvy, so they were able to “shut down and set up in our homes within 48 hours,” he says.
 “Initially our productivity dropped to 80% of what they were pre-COVID, because we were building new habits, but soon after, it increased to 120% … due to savings in commuting time.”